snovvcrash/usbrip/README.md

 ```
 $ git clone https://github.com/snovvcrash/usbrip.git usbrip && cd usbrip
 $ chmod +x install.sh

+# When -s switch is enabled, not only the usbrip project is installed, but also the list of trusted USB devices, history and violations storages are created
-$ sudo -H ./install.sh
+$ sudo -H ./install.sh [-s, --storages]
 ```
+**Warning**: when using `-s` option during installation, make sure that system logs do contain at least one *external* USB device entry.
+It is a necessary condition for usbrip to successfully create the list of trusted devices (and as a result, successfully create the violations storage).

 After the installation completes, feel free to remove the usbrip folder.

 To uninstall usbrip use:
 ```
 $ chmod +x uninstall.sh

-# When --all switch is enabled, not only the usbrip project directory is deleted but all the storages and usbrip logs are deleted too
+# When -a switch is enabled, not only the usbrip project directory is deleted, but also all the storages and usbrip logs are deleted too
-$ sudo ./uninstall.sh [--all]
+$ sudo ./uninstall.sh [-a, --all]
 ```

 When installed, the usbrip uses the following paths: